Pre-apprenticeship first contact opportunities for young people and heritage craft businesses

 We are pleased to announce that HCA Patron and ceramics producer Emma Bridgewater will be amongst our keynote speakers at our 2018 conference Crafts for the Future.
-After lunch we will be celebrating the winners and runners up of this year’s Heritage Crafts Awards sponsored by QEST, The Arts Society and the Marsh Christian Trust.
+After lunch we will be celebrating the winners and runners up of this year’s Heritage Crafts Awards sponsored and funded by QEST, The Arts Society and the Marsh Christian Trust.
 In the afternoon session we’ll be hearing from selected makers on the HCA/Radcliffe Red List of Endangered Crafts.

 - Emma Bridgewater, ceramics producer and HCA Patron

 - Sam Walton, Hole & Corner magazine

 - Paul Martin, TV presenter and HCA Patron